blindnet-io/sdk-node/README.md

 ## About

-This is the JavaScript [server-side SDK](https://blindnet.dev/docs/glossary#server-side-sdk) component of [blindnet devkit][devkit] allowing you to:
+This is the JavaScript [server-side SDK](https://blindnet.dev/docs/references/glossary#server-side-sdk) component of the blindnet encryption engine allowing you to:

-- Generate [authentication tokens](https://blindnet.dev/docs/glossary#authentication-token) to allow users to access blindnet.
+- Generate [authentication tokens](https://blindnet.dev/docs/references/glossary#authentication-token) to allow users to access blindnet.
 - Manage application users and data on blindnet.

 ## Get Started

-:rocket: Check out our [Quick Start Guide](https://blindnet.dev/docs/quickstart) to get started in a snap.
+:rocket: Check out our [Quick Start Guide](https://blindnet.dev/docs/encryption/quickstart) to get started in a snap.

 ## Installation